 That being said, these are all just single statements by individual hikers, and so should in no way shape or form be taken as gospel.
-However, they should definitely give you idea of potential issues that may arise during a thru-hike.
+However, they should definitely give you an idea of potential issues that may arise during a thru-hike.

 Because with the PCT, as with all things in life, the best advice comes from strangers on the internet (and Yoda).